frankframework/frank-manual/docs/source/deploying/security.rst

 Here we say that the ApiListener servlet should be protected by the authentication system that we defined before.
 Without this line, the API endpoints remains unprotected.

-The "NONE" type is the default for authenticators and simply indicates an absence of an authenticator.
-Functionally it does nothing.
-Below is a table containing all authenticator types and their properties.

-.. list-table:: Authenticators & Properties
-   :widths: 30 70
-   :header-rows: 1

-   * - Type
-     - Properties
-   * - Jee
-     - Application Server defined settings
-   * - ActiveDirectory
-     - domainName, url, baseDn, followReferrals, searchFilter, roleMappingFile
-   * - InMemory
-     - username, password
-   * - OAuth2
-     - scopes, authorizationUri, tokenUri, jwkSetUri, issuerUri, userInfoUri, userNameAttributeName, clientId, clientSecret, provider, roleMappingFile

 JEE Provided Authentication (Deprecated since v8.0.0)
 -----------------------------------------------------